hyili/ChatGPTAssistant/README.md

 ```

 ## Simple Run (ChatGPT + Text2Speech)
-You can input text and send to ChatGPT through API
+You can input text and send to ChatGPT through API<br>
 Then, you can hear the response
 ```
 $ ./scripts/run_simple.sh